 ...it allows us to take the inward journey as far as we wish to travel.
-Contemplative approaches to art help us to visually manifest, transform, and contemplate the fluctuations of our thinking – feeling – relational – spiritual self...
+Contemplative approaches to art help us to visually manifest, transform, and transcend the fluctuations of our thinking – feeling – relational – spiritual self identities...

 Lastly, art is a form of Karma Yoga or conscious social engagement.
 In essence, our creative works can be offerings of devotion.
 Rather than insist on ownership of outcomes - we align ourselves with our intentions of good will and offer our truthful artistic narratives, for example, to world peace, a suffering loved one, or our view of divinity.
 All work, including artwork, can be worship.

-And there is more to say on this subject which I plan to address in subsequent publications and presentations including a forthcoming book.
+And there is more to say on this subject which I plan to address in future publications and presentations including a forthcoming book with SUNY Press.

 © Michael A. Franklin PhD, ATR-BC, 2013 all rights reserved